 As early as 1830, Braithwaite and Ericsson, of London, England, built an engine with steam and pump cylinders of 7 and 61⁄2 inches diameter, respectively, with 16 inches stroke of piston.
-This machine weighed 21⁄2 tons, and is said to have thrown 150 gallons of water per minute to a height of between 80 and 100 feet.
+This machine weighed 21 tons, and is said to have thrown 150 gallons of water per minute to a height of between 80 and 100 feet.
 It was ready for work in about 20 minutes after lighting the fire.
-Braithwaite afterward supplied a more powerful engine to the King of Prussia, in 1832.
-The first attempt made in the United States to construct a steam fire-engine was probably that of Hodge, who built one in New York in 1841.
+Braithwaite afterward supplied a more powerful engine to the King of Prussia, in The first attempt made in the United States to construct a steam fire-engine was probably that of Hodge, who built one in New York in 1841.
 It was a strong and very effective machine, but was far too heavy for rapid transportation.
-The late J. K. Fisher, who throughout his life persistently urged the use of steam-carriages and traction-engines, designing and building several, also planned a steam fireengine.
-Two were built from his design by the Novelty Works, New York, about 1860, for Messrs.
-Lee & Larned They were "self-propellers," and one of them, built for the city of Philadelphia, was sent to that city over the highway, driven by its own engines.
-The other was built for and used by the New York Fire Department, and did good service for several years.
+The late J. K. Fisher, who throughout his life persistently urged the use of steam-carriages and traction-engines, designing and building several, also planned a steam fire-Two were built from his design by the Novelty Works, New York, about 1860, for Messrs.
+Lee & Larned by the New York Fire Department, and did good service for several years.
 These engines were heavy, but very powerful, and were found to move at good speed under steam and to manœuvre well.
 The Messrs.
 Latta, of Cincinnati, soon after succeeded in constructing comparatively light and very effective engines, and the fire department of that city was the first to adopt steam fire-engines definitely as their principal reliance.
 This change has now become general.